psrvere/intro-to-foundry/README.md

 # Introduction to Foundry

+These are my notes on how to use Foundry - Development Framework for Solidity Apps

 - It is written in rust and claims to be very fast
 - `Forge`: Ethereum testing framework. `Cast`: swiss army knife for interacting with smart contracts. `Anvil`: local ethereum node.
 - setup instructions